Eaton launches new micro data centre and UPS offerings

 "With prolonged remote working arrangements and expected growth in digitalisation, the need for fast and sustainable computing capacity will only increase.
 The introduction of iCube 2.0 and 9PX Lithium-ion UPS will help address this demand while still ensuring energy efficiency."

-iCube 2.0 an enhanced micro data centre solution for energy-efficient excellence at the edge
+iCube 2.0 an enhanced micro data center solution for energy-efficient excellence at the edge

 An upgrade of Eaton's pre-existing MDC 1.0 solution, iCube 2.0 is designed to address key challenges and common user pain points in edge deployments, such as space constraints and the lack of technical expertise in designing and deploying solutions from scratch.